martinlarsalbert/Prediction-of-roll-motion-using-fully-nonlinear-potential-flow-and-Ikedas-method/README.md

 Prediction-of-roll-damping-using-fully-nonlinear-potential-flow-and-Ikedas-method
 ==============================

-The repository was used for the work conducted for the paper: "Prediction of roll damping using fully nonlinear potential flow and Ikeda's method"
+The repository was used for the work conducted for the paper: "Prediction of roll damping using fully nonlinear potential flow and Ikeda's method".
+The LaTeX for the actual paper is however [here](https://github.com/martinlarsalbert/inviscid_CFD_-roll_decay)

+## Note!
+Some of the dependencies and the data used in this repo are unfortunatelly not open source.

 Project Organization
 ------------